What spam filters do you use?

 - computers that should not be directly sending mail without using their ISP's mail server (these are usually personal computers that have been hijacked by spammers).

-In contrast to "Low Spam Filtering", "High Spam Filtering" will sometimes block messages from servers listed on a single blacklist that we consider extremely reliable, so it catches significantly more spam with only a slightly higher risk of "false positives".
+In contrast to "Low Spam Filtering", "Standard Spam Filtering" will sometimes block messages from servers listed on a single blocklist that we consider extremely reliable, so it catches significantly more spam with only a slightly higher risk of "false positives".

-The only blacklist we currently use that can reject mail for this reason alone is:
+The only blocklist we currently use that can reject mail for this reason alone is:

 - Barracuda Reputation Block List